marcusgia2505/classsExGameInstructions/docs/Basics.rst

     - Administration: Individuals entrusted with the payoff can enter the administration mode in order to disburse the monetary payoff.
 This task can be delegated to a trustworthy person by the lecturer.
 You can find further instructions in :ref:`Run:Disbursal of payoffs`.

 Password
     A registered lecturer has received a password upon registration.
-Participants are provided with their password by the lecturer.
+Participants are provided with their password by the lecturer (under :ref:` Run:participants password`[!!!der funktioniert noch nicht...!!!] how to change it and what to do if the password is lost).
 The password can also be used for the administration user type.

 Navigation and modes
 =====================